Blog - 3 tips for a lower energy bill

 Although this tip may sound logical, it is by no means self-evident.
 Are there rooms in the house that you hardly ever use?
 Then choose to turn off the central heating in these places, to avoid unnecessary energy consumption.

-With a smart electric heater, such as EdgeIn addition, you can easily set schedules that indicate when your room needs to be heated.
-In combination with solar panels, this will not only make your own wallet happy, but also the planet.
+With a smart electric heater, such as Edge, you additionally easily set up schedules that indicate when your room should be heated.
+Combined with solar panels, this will make not only your own wallet but also the planet happy.

 3. Consciously go for a degree lower